floooh/oryol/code/Modules/IO/README.md

 ...
 ```

-Before those textures are actually loaded, the _tex:_ assign
+Before those textures are actually loaded, the _tex:_ assign is replaced with
-would be replaced with an absolute directory location (which may differ
+an absolute directory location (which may differ depending on host platform and
-depending on host platform and where the user has installed the game), for
+where the user has installed the game), for instance:
-instance:

 ```
 tex:wood.dds => C:/Program Files (x86)/My Game/assets/textures/wood.dds